How to show you know nothing of history without saying you know nothing of history

 TikToker Cat

-There are numerous factual and logical errors in the “analysis” done by a Tiktoker – yet some reporter and editor thought her nonsense was worthy of widespread media coverage.
-Talk about misinformation!
+There are numerous factual and logical errors in the “analysis” done by Tiktoker Cat – yet some reporter and editor thought her nonsense was worthy of widespread media coverage.
+Talk about spreading misinformation!

 To summarize